shafqatu/emacs_highlight/README.md

 Double click will highlight the word, double clicking again will unhighlight the word again.
 Each time it will use a different color to highlight the words.

-ctrl+r  will remove all the highlights
+alt+r  will remove all the highlights